arangodb/velocypack/README.md

 -----------

-See [the file Performance.md](Performance.md) for a thorough comparison to other formats like JSON itself, MsgPack and BSON.
+See [the file Performance.md](Performance.md) for a thorough comparison to other formats like JSON itself, MessagePack and BSON.
 We look at file sizes and parsing and conversion performance.